-The Medium Term Financial Strategy (MTFS) was approved by Council on 22 October 2020.
-This document sets out the financial framework used to ensure adequate financial resources are available to achieve the Council's objectives, and that appropriate action is taken to address future challenges.
-In support of this, the Council's first Financial Resilience Strategy for 2020/21 was approved on 3 December 2019.
+The Medium Term Financial Strategy (MTFS) was approved by Executive Board on 19 October 2021.
+This document sets out the financial framework used to ensure adequate financial resources are available to achieve the Council's objectives, ensure financial resilience is maintained and that appropriate action is taken to address future challenges.